Anirudhdha068/ArduinoUno-Based-4Way-Traffic-Light-Controller/README.md

-# Arduino Four‑Way Traffic Light Controller 🚦
+# Arduino 4‑Way Traffic Light Controller 🚦

 > A compact, easily‑hackable prototype of a real‑world four‑phase traffic junction.
 Perfect for demos, workshops, or as the first building block of a smart‑city project.